charcole/Z3/README.md

 For (very brief) instructions to build, check instructions.txt.

+*Nb.
+To save time while developing the BIOS I modified my existing Z-machine interpreter to support the Z3's extra opcodes, memory layout and peripherals so I could interate without having to remove and reflash the ROM.
+Thanks to Emscripten this Z3 emulator can now be [run in a any modern browser](http://charcole.github.io/Z3/emscripten/zops.html).*

-Disclaimer: This is my first Verilog project so might not be written all that well
+*Disclaimer: This is my first Verilog project so might not be written all that well*